-ASP 59 Athenry Relief Road
+ASP 58 Athenry Relief Road

 Facilitate the timely delivery of any improvements to the existing transportation network, including the development of new transport infrastructure and the implementation of traffic management measures subject to normal planning and environmental considerations.
 Where possible, there will be minimal hedgerow/stone wall removal and beneficial landscaping and planting to maintain wildlife corridors.
-The Athenry Relief Road has Part 8 Planning Permission.
+The Athenry Relief Road has Part 8 Planning Permission, and the remaining undeveloped section may be (or is likely to be) progressed during the lifetime of the Local Area Plan.

-ASP 60 Climate Change
+ASP 59 Climate Change